WorldVistA/docker-vista/README.md

 # Dockerized VistA/RPMS instances
-Code in this repository enables you to create VistA or RPMS instances on Caché or GT.M/YottaDB.
+Code in this repository enables you to create VistA or RPMS instances on IRIS or GT.M/YottaDB.
 A working [Docker](https://www.docker.com/community-edition#/download) installation on the platform of choice is required in order to be able to create instances.

 # Table of Contents